tferracina/clockwork/README.md

 ### clocklog

-Displays the log of hours for a specific date range.
+Displays the log of your tracked hours.
+A date range can be provided, if not, your full log will be returned.
 Format in YYYY-MM-DD
 ```
 clocklog start-date end-date
 clocklog 2024-01-01 2024-12-31